-The national park service is looking to thin out the grand canyon bison population.
-To bring the population down from around 600 to a manageable 200, the NPS will be looking for volunteers to hunt bison in Arizona.
+The national park service is usually looking to thin out the grand canyon bison population each year.
+Usually with a goal to bring the population down from around 600 to a manageable 200, the NPS will be looking for volunteers to hunt bison in Arizona.
 These tags will be limited to a few qualified volunteers over the next 3-5 years.

 2. Montana's Bighorn Governor's Tag

-Bighorn ram tags are very hard to get in Montana in the first place.
+Bighorn ram tags are very hard to get anywhere in North America.
+Let alone Montana, which is one of the toughest spots.
 The fabled unit 680 tag is virtually impossible for hunters to score.
 Even with a bonus point system, most will apply their whole lives and never get one.
 Additionally, the Governor's Tag is auctioned off to the highest bidder.
 Montana's tag set the record for the all-time largest amount paid for a special permit at $480,000.
 No matter who you are, that's a lot of money going back to Montana's wildlife.

 3. Arizona Elk

 Unit 9 in Arizona is an Elk hunter's paradise.
 There are plenty of bugling bulls that face little to no pressure.
 The terrain is great for finding bulls, too, as all you have to do is look for water sources and higher elevations.
 The problem is you'll probably have to apply for at least 20 years before you can get this tag.

 You can find some of the biggest mule deer bucks in the country in the Henry Mountain range of Utah.
 Rumor has it that 170-inch bucks are common in the mountains south of Hanksville.
 However you can hold out for a 200-class if you're willing to gamble with such a rare tag a little.
 However, there are only 24 resident tags issued for the area every year with an average wait of 15 years.